kunal-git-123/flask-doc-ranker/README.md

 ## Note

-The repo contains a set of sample documents as start up material.
-All the content in all of those sample documents are sourced from internet, primarily wikipedia and in some cases other sources.
+This repository includes a set of sample documents provided as startup material for demonstration and testing.
+The contents of these documents are sourced from publicly available materials on the internet—primarily Wikipedia, along with selected content from other open sources.
+These samples are not intended for redistribution and are included solely to illustrate the functionality of the application.

 ## Installation